Mary Webster (alleged witch): Publicized by the Mathers

 After the witchcraft trials of 1692, many lamented the parts they had played, such as the famous public confession of Samuel Sewall accepting "blame and shame."
-In April of 1693, members of the Salem congregation launched a campaign (it would eventually succeed) to ouster their minister Samuel Parris accusing him of holding unorthodox views "Differing from the Opinion of the generality of the Orthodox Ministers of the Country."
+In April of 1693, members of the Salem congregation launched a campaign (it would eventually succeed) to oust their minister Samuel Parris, accusing him of holding unorthodox views "Differing from the Opinion of the generality of the Orthodox Ministers of the Country."
 Though Parris' doctrinal views were contested and arguably unorthodox, they were in line with the views put forward over the previous decade by the Mathers.
 On October 20, 1690, Parris met with Cotton Mather and other ministers at the Harvard College library, in a newly formed group calling itself the Cambridge Association, to discuss problems with his congregation in Salem.

-In the fall of 1693, the Mathers were continuing to push for more witchcraft trials and this inspired a letter writing campaign from Boston wool merchant named Robert Calef.
+In the fall of 1693, the Mathers were continuing to push for more witchcraft trials and this inspired a letter writing campaign from a Boston wool merchant named Robert Calef.
 Among other things, Calef criticized them for suggesting "that hanging or chaining" a person can somehow "restore those that were at a distance tormented."
-Such notions according to Calef, "all tending... to the dishonor of God and the endangering of the well-being of a people."
+Such notions, according to Calef, were "all tending... to the dishonor of God and the endangering of the well-being of a people."

 In spite of mounting criticism, Cotton Mather stuck to the lonely position and reprinted his account of Philip Smith and Mary Webster in 1702, albeit somewhat buried near the end of a very large folio of miscellaneous extracts titled Magnalia Christi Americana.
 There are small differences in the 1702 reprinting, for instance Mather clarifies that the vigilantes who attacked Mary Webster were "young men" and Mather strikes the previous reference to "one night," instead suggesting the vigilantes attacked her on three or four occasions.
 Mather adds an emphatic "yea" to further underscore the idea that these were the only occasions during which Smith was able to sleep over a time period that Mather broadens to include "all his illness."

 Popular culture

 Canadian author Margaret Atwood stated of Webster: "On Monday, my grandmother would say Mary was her ancestor, and on Wednesday she would say she wasn’t ...
 So take your pick."'
-She made Webster the subject of her poem "Half-Hanged Mary", and dedicated her novel The Handmaid's Tale (1985) to her..
+She made Webster the subject of her poem "Half-Hanged Mary", and dedicated her novel The Handmaid's Tale (1985) to her.